knbknb/Evernote-NoteLister/README.md

 Evernote-NoteLister
 ===================

 **Show untagged notes that should be tagged, or that ended up in the wrong notebook.**

+**NOTE: You can do all this in the Evernote Desktop Client, using the List View**

-This is a small project to teach myself the Evernote API, Maven stuff, Java command-line-options processing, Eclipse-Maven interactions, and others.
+This is a small project to teach myself the Evernote API, Maven stuff, Java command-line-options processing, Eclipse-Maven interactions, and other technologies.

 The command line application lists the titles of all notes in a Notebook, and how many tags there are.
 Read-Only access is required, no Read-write necessary.